Is it art? Or are we wishing it was 1990?_

 Nostalgia is a universal feeling.
 Decades fall separately or encompass all of our most impressionable years as small children and teenagers.
 We place emotional feelings with these timeframes and choose to idealise the past in retrospect.
 We attach ourselves to memories of happiness to give us faith in the future.
 And with so many unknowns (Brexit), instability (Trump) and movements (#metoo), is it any wonder that 90s references are popping up everywhere?
 Ariana Grande’s “Thank U, Next” song references classic 90s movies like Mean Girls while Charli XCX in“1999” brings back other artists’ 90s song lyrics like Britney’s “Hit me baby one more time” and references other 90s pop culture like clothing, people and movies.

 Is it any wonder that Google released their Home Alone Again ad to tap into the collective love of the 90s?
 In pop culture today 90s nostalgia is being celebrated and referenced almost more than the present day.
 Google searches for 90s clothes (cue chokers, Adidas Superstars and Baby G watches) are up and we are turning to reruns of Friends for comedy and comfort.
 The 90s seem to be the last decade that has the ability to bring people together in a collective sigh.
 Early 2000s and 2010s have no name.
 There’s no obvious collective fashion or sound to instantly trigger nostalgia for these decades.
-Older Millennials born in the late 70s and 80s will have lived their troubled teenage years in the 90s, yet many leading the 90s nostalgia bandwagon (like Grande) were born in the 90s and therefore only lived their early childhood during this decade, yet so many younger Millennials like her love the 90s nonetheless.
+Older Millennials born in the late 70s and 80s will have lived their troubled teenage years in the 90s.
+Yet many leading the 90s nostalgia bandwagon (like Grande) were born in the 90s and therefore only lived their early childhood during this decade, but so many younger Millennials like her love the 90s nonetheless.

 So is it that social media is creating the perfect storm, while also being the mechanism, to trigger and share nostalgia especially from the 90s?
 Or is it because the decade with no name makes it easier for us to reject and rewind further into the 90s?
 Is it escapism from the present?
 A personal form of expression?
 Or were the 90s really the best decade ever?
 No matter the catalyst, the 90s nostalgia foundation has been laid and it’s only a matter of time before other brands like Google cash in on this collective feel-good, nostalgic inspiration.